I'm Not Strong Enough to Say No: Content

 The song's narrator finds himself falling for another man's wife.
 As they spend time together, he likens being around her to being on "slippery ice", and fears that he may not be able to stop and say no if they continue on their present path.

 Critical reception

 Deborah Evans Price, of Billboard magazine reviewed the song favorably, saying that Paul's vocal "gives this group a distinctive sound, and this is yet another fine offering from this talented trio."

 Music video

 The music video was directed by Jim Shea.

 Chart performance

-"I'm Not Strong Enough to Say No" debuted at number 72 on the Billboard Hot Country Singles & Tracks chart for the week of July 29, 1995, and peaked at number 2 on the week of October 21, 1995, behind Garth Brooks' "She's Every Woman".
+"I'm Not Strong Enough to Say No" debuted at number 72 on the Billboard Hot Country Singles & Tracks chart for the week of July 29, 1995, and peaked at number 2 on the weeks of October 21 and October 28, 1995.
 It reached number 1 on the RPM Country Tracks chart in Canada on the week of November 6, 1995.